gumvic/nanoql/README.md

 Executors are simple.

-Executor produces a value according to a query.
+An executor produces a value according to a query.

 It can do so either by being that value already, or by being a function which returns a channel producing that value.
 The function will receive one argument, the current query AST (basically, the query it has to fulfill).
 More on that below.